OlivierSohn/hamazed/BACKLOG.md

   - create repo, test locally using https://stackoverflow.com/questions/32849269/how-to-install-use-a-local-version-of-package-using-stack
   - CI: https://github.com/hvr/multi-ghc-travis

+- dependencies would be like this if we use Coords: delta rendering -> discrete coords -> DiscretelyInterpolable

 - provide a context which we can create using TerminalSize or CustomSize or a function to get the size, at every frame end it contains the IORef, the buffers.